mikhashev/personal-context-manager/README.md

 We've developed a framework that enables context structures to evolve and improve over time based on usage patterns, neural feedback, and effectiveness metrics.
 Key components include:

 - **Self-improvement tracking** - Automatically identifies patterns in context effectiveness
-- **Neural interface integration** - Correlates brain activity with context performance using Muse, EMOTIV, and OpenBCI devices
+- **Neural interface integration** - Framework for correlating brain activity with context performance using EEG devices
 - **Context evolution analysis** - Tracks changes over time and recommends structural improvements
 - **Instruction optimization** - Tests and adapts instruction blocks to improve AI responses

 This framework takes personalization to the next level by enabling continuous adaptation based on real-world performance data.

+> **Note:** While the neural interface integration framework is implemented in code, it has not yet been tested with actual EEG hardware devices.
+The integration with Muse, EMOTIV, and OpenBCI exists at the code level and is ready for testing with physical devices.

 - [Implementation Code](self-improvement/README.md)
 - [Framework Documentation](docs/self-improvement-framework.md)